-- Variations in muscle tone, such as being either too stiff or too floppy
+- Variations in muscle tone, such as being either too stiff or too floppy.

-- Stiff muscles with normal reflexes (rigidity)
+- Stiff muscles with regular reflexes, known as rigidity.

-- Lack of balance and muscle coordination (ataxia)
+- Lack of balance and muscle coordination, known as ataxia.

-- Slow, writhing movements
+- Slow, writhing movements.

-- Favoring one side of the body, such as only reaching with one hand or dragging a leg while crawling
+- Favoring one side of the body, such as only reaching with one hand or dragging a leg while crawling.

-- Difficulty with fine motor skills, such as buttoning clothes or picking up utensils
+- Trouble with fine motor skills, such as buttoning clothes or picking up utensils.

 Speech and eating

-- Delays in speech development
+- Delays in speech development.

-- Difficulty with sucking, chewing or eating
+- Trouble with sucking, chewing or eating.

-- Delays in reaching motor skills milestones, such as sitting up or crawling
+- Delays in reaching motor skills milestones, such as sitting up or crawling.

-- Learning difficulties
+- Learning disabilities.

-- Intellectual disabilities
+- Intellectual disabilities.

-- Delayed growth, resulting in smaller size than would be expected
+- Delayed growth, resulting in smaller size than would be expected.

 When to see a doctor